truenas/middleware/docs/userguide/index.rst

 **NTP Servers:** The network time protocol (NTP) is used to synchronize the time on the computers in a network.
 Accurate time is necessary for the successful operation of time sensitive applications such as Active Directory.
 By default, FreeNAS® is pre-configured to use three public NTP servers.
 If your network is using Active Directory, ensure that the FreeNAS® system and the Active Directory Domain Controller have been configured to use the same NTP servers.
-To add a NTP server to match the settings used by your network's domain controller, click NTP Servers → Add NTP Server to open the screen shown in Figure 5.2b.
+To add a NTP server to match the settings used by your network's domain controller, click :menuselection:`NTP Servers --> Add NTP Server` to open the screen shown in Figure 5.2b.
 Table 5.2b summarizes the options when adding an NTP server.
 `ntp.conf(5) <http://www.freebsd.org/cgi/man.cgi?query=ntp.conf>`_
 explains these options in more detail.